ig3/srf/README.md

 ### New Cards

-Cards that have never been studied are 'new' cards.
+Cards that have never been studied are 'unseen' cards.
+But eventually they are selected to be presented for study: they become a 'new' card.

-A new cards is presented for study if:
+A new card is presented for study if:

  * Study time is less than config.studyTimeTarget, including:
    * total study time in the past 24 hours